EPRX Logo

 8. Keep Detailed Records:

 Maintain logs of each deworming session, including treatment date, animal weight, dosage amount, and product lot number.
-Record-keeping ensures compliance and helps monitor herd health.
+Record-keeping helps monitor herd health and treatment effectiveness.

-Safe-Guard Flake Meal Dewormer is a trusted choice for cattle producers looking to manage internal parasites safely and effectively.
-Always follow label directions and veterinary recommendations to support herd productivity and well-being.
+Safe-Guard Flake Meal Dewormer is a trusted choice for cattle producers looking to help manage internal parasites safely and effectively.
+Always follow label directions and veterinary recommendations to support herd productivity and overall well-being.

 FAQ